NielsLouwes/mixologist-app/README.md

 The homepage = Offers a quiz to test cocktail knowledge Search page = Returns a list of cocktails by ingredient (Free version of API limited to one ingredient) Cocktail details page = Shows details of selected cocktail

+## Points of improvement

+1. Centralize the API calls in its own service/file
+2. Transform the API data shape and use ZOD for validation
+3. Better way to show errors with fetching data to users